JalisDiehl/terraform/README.md

 # terraform

-Small terraform to create one machine in AWS with port 80 and 443 open to web
+Small terraform to create one machine in AWS with port 80 with web-tier and autoscaling

 Backend of terraform is in S3 some bucket